New IRS Guidance: Qualified Appraisals For Donated Crypto

 Let’s dive into the details.

-First, it’s important to note that under Section 170(f)(11)(C) of the I.R.C., a taxpayer must obtain a qualified appraisal for any charitable contribution of property for which the taxpayer claims a deduction of more than $5,000, including contributions of cryptocurrency.
+Without more , the IRS is probably going to deny the deduction.
+First, it’s important to note that under Section 170(f)(11)(C) of the I.R.C., a taxpayer must (in most circumstances) obtain a “qualified appraisal” for any charitable contribution of non-cash property for which the taxpayer claims a deduction of more than $5,000, including contributions of cryptocurrency.

-If you don’t have a qualified appraisal for the property you’re donating, you might still be able to claim a tax deduction.
-The important thing is that you show that there was a good reason for not having the report and that you made the donation in good faith.
+If you don’t have a qualified appraisal for the property you’re donating, you might still be able to prevail in your claim for a tax deduction.
+The important things that you must demonstrate are that there was a good reason for not obtaining the appraisal (usually, that reason turns on your reliance on professional tax advice) and that you made the donation in good faith.

 If you’re considering making a charitable contribution of cryptocurrency, you should consult a tax professional to understand the rules and regulations surrounding the deductions you can claim.